-Vote revise current on bottom regulation adding new item J with additional new language that defines hardened structure and with waived encroachment fees under the JPA or the Fisheries permit # 4.
+Vote to revise the current on bottom regulation adding new item J with additional new language that defines hardened structure and with waived encroachment fees or royalties under the Subaqueous Permit or the Fisheries General Permit # 4.
 This regulatory change would apply to leases within the City of Virginia Beach only.
 Vote 8-3-1.